Amber Robles-Gordon: Artwork

+Robles-Gordon has been a key member of Black Artists DC, (BADC) serving as exhibitions coordinator, Vice President and President.
+Robles-Gordon is also the co-founder of Delusions of Grandeur Artist Collective.

 Robles-Gordon has exhibited widely in the US, Europe, Canada and Asia.
 In 2010 she was granted an apprenticeship with the DC Commission on the Arts and Humanities to create a public art installation as part of the D.C.
 Creates Public Arts Program.
 She was subsequently also commissioned to create temporary and permanent public art installations for the Washington Projects for the Arts, the Northern Virginia Fine Arts Association (NVFAA), the Humanities Council of Washington, D.C., Howard University, and the Schomburg Center for Research in Black Culture.